scottvr/phart/docs/index.md

 # phart

-**PHART:** The Python Hierarchical ASCII Representation Tool - A Pure Python graph visualization in ASCII, no external dependencies\*
+**PHART:** The Python Hierarchical ASCII Representation Tool - A Pure Python tool for graph visualization via charts and diagrams rendered in ASCII.
-_\*except NetworkX, which should be mentioned prominently, as rendering NX digraphs as ASCII was the entire reason for phart's creation. but **phart** will **not** require you to stand up a webserver to run PHP and install Perl and some libraries just to render a Graph in 7-bit text (or UTF-8 or Unicode) from Python._

 ## Features